sanand0/tools-in-data-science-public/project-llm-analysis-quiz.md

 3. You solve it wrongly and get `url: https://example.com/quiz-123`
 4. You solve it correctly and get no new URL, ending the quiz.

+Here are some types of questions you can expect:

+- Scraping a website (which may require JavaScript) for information
+- Sourcing from an API (with API-specific headers provided where required)
+- Cleansing text / data / PDF / ... you retrieved
+- Processing the data (e.g. data transformation, transcription, vision)
+- Analysing by filtering, sorting, aggregating, reshaping, or applying statistical / ML models.
+Includes geo-spatial / network analysis
+- Visualizing by generating charts (as images or interactive), narratives, slides

 ## Viva

 On a specified day, you will have a voice viva with an LLM evaluator.
 Make sure you have a good Internet connection, speaker and microphone.